ahmetomerv/ahmetomerv.github.io/content/blog/spotify-api-authorization-in-nodejs/index.md

 _Note:_ Whether you run the client app seperately, or choose to serve from the same Node app, make sure to change the `REDIRECTURI` variable accordingly.

 #### Login
-In your client, simple make a GET call to `http://localhost:8888/api/login` either with a link, or a button.
+In your client, simply make a GET call to `http://localhost:8888/api/login` either with a link, or a button.
 You'll be redirected to Spotify login screen:

 ![Spotify login screen](./spotify-login.png "Spotify login screen")